thaliaarchi/regexp-museum/greps/decus.md

 for when the previous element was part of a range and it substitutes the range end with 14 (`RANGE`).

+Empty character classes, `[]` and `[^]`, are not properly forbidden and matching assumes they are impossible.
+In `compile`, the length of the character class includes the length byte itself, so it will never be less than 1 and the error for an empty character class is unreachable.
+In `pmatch`, it only checks the length after reading the first character or range, leading to an incorrect interpretation and a possible buffer overrun.

 ## Optimizations

 Syntactic optimizations that are possible with this dialect: